ND-HowardGroup/Instant-Image-Denoising/Plugins/readme.txt

 Limitations:
 1. Plugin is  limiteed in the number of images at a time to denoise (limitation on the TendorFlow and computer memory)
-2. Noise2Noise uses the max-pool layer, so if the image size is not multiple of 32x32, image will be adjusted/upscaled to the nearest multiple of 32x32 and perform the denoising and finally restores back to the true dimensions.
+2. Noise2Noise uses the max-pool layer, so if the image size is not multiple of 32x32, image will be adjusted using linear interpolation (however, the padding is the prefered method which is under current development) to the nearest multiple of 32x32 and perform the denoising and finally restores back to the original image dimensions.
 3. Speed is better in presence of GPU machine compared to the CPU version.
 4. 4D images support is not added yet this stage.
 5. GPU common errors are linking the CUDA drivers using symbolic names.